mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Assembly
 - What is assembly?
 How does it differ from programming languages like C or Python?
 - Describe what this given program is doing.
 How long will it take to run?
 How many times will {some subroutine} get executed?
-- What can you do to increase the throughput of a CPU?
-- What is pipelining?
-- What is branch prediction?
-Describe some branch prediction algorithms.
-- What are interrupts?
-When can they be used and why are they important?

 ---

 # Coding
+- What sort of coding experience do you have?
+- Do you have coding experience in: (these are the three most I get asked about)
+  - C
+  - C++
+  - Python

 ## Object-Oriented Programming (OOP)

 ---